-I would like to take the opportunity to discuss one of those challenging issues-the orderly resolution of systemically important financial institutions (SIFIs).
-The Dodd-Frank Wall Street Reform and Consumer Protection Act provided important new authority to the Federal Deposit Insurance Corporation (FDIC) to resolve SIFIs.
-Prior to the recent crisis, the FDIC's receivership authority was limited to federally insured banks and thrift institutions.
-There was no authority to place the holding company or affiliates of an insured institution or any other nonbank financial company into an FDIC receivership to avoid systemic consequences.
+Today I would like to take the opportunity to discuss one of those challenging issues - the orderly resolution of systemically important financial institutions (SIFIs).
+The Dodd-Frank Act provided important new authorities to the FDIC to resolve SIFIs.
+Prior to the recent crisis, the FDIC's receivership authorities were limited to federally insured banks and thrift institutions.
+There was no authority to place the holding company or affiliates of an insured institution or any other non-bank financial company into an FDIC receivership to avoid systemic consequences.
 The lack of this authority severely constrained the ability of the government to resolve a SIFI.

 This authority has now been provided to the FDIC under the Dodd-Frank Act.
 The question is whether the FDIC can develop the operational capability to utilize this authority effectively and a credible strategy under which an orderly resolution of a SIFI can be carried out without putting the financial system itself at risk.
-These key challenges have been the focus of the FDIC's efforts since the enactment of Dodd-Frank in July 2010.
-I would like to focus my comments on the progress we have made in meeting these important challenges.
+These key challenges have been the focus of the FDIC's efforts since the enactment of the Dodd-Frank Act in July 2010.
+I would like to focus my comments today on the progress we have made in meeting these important challenges.

-Orderly liquidation authority, resolution planning, and the Office of Complex Financial Institutions
+Orderly Liquidation Authority, Resolution Planning, and the Office of Complex Financial Institutions

-The FDIC has taken a number of steps since Dodd-Frank was passed to carry out its new systemic resolution responsibilities.
+The FDIC has taken a number of steps over the past year and a half to carry out its new systemic resolution responsibilities.